Tuff: Kimberlites

 Occurrences of ultramafic tuff include surface deposits of kimberlite at maars in the diamond-fields of southern Africa and other regions.
 The principal variety of kimberlite is a dark bluish-green, serpentine-rich breccia (blue-ground) which, when thoroughly oxidized and weathered, becomes a friable brown or yellow mass (the "yellow-ground").
 These breccias were emplaced as gas–solid mixtures and are typically preserved and mined in diatremes that form intrusive pipe-like structures.
 At depth, some kimberlite breccias grade into root zones of dikes made of unfragmented rock.
 At the surface, ultramafic tuffs may occur in maar deposits.
 Because kimberlites are the most common igneous source of diamonds, the transitions from maar to diatreme to root-zone dikes have been studied in detail.
 Diatreme-facies kimberlite is more properly called an ultramafic breccia rather than a tuff.

 Komatiites

 Komatiite tuffs are found, for example, in the greenstone belts of Canada and South Africa.

+Red Tuff

+Red volcanic tuff with reduction spots, from the Carboniferous age, appears red in the field, and underlies basaltic lava flows, at The Sisters (56.060300, -2.714600), weathered pillars of brick-red mudstone, a small volcanic plug, near Bass Rock and North Berwick Law, Scotland.
+The patterns are similar to those seen on Mars.